JetBrains/teamcity-commit-hooks/README.md

 The plugin also installs webhook automatically when a build configuration is created via a URL or GitHub integration and uses a repository from GitHub Enterprise.

-The plugin is compatible with TeamCity 10.0 or later.
+The latest version of the plugin is compatible with TeamCity version 2017.2 or higher.

 # Download